dreasysnail/INSET/README.md

 ```
 The generation will be at the same folder with a file name `output.txt`

+## Training

+We have uploaded our training code.
+We will provide instructions for using them and dataset files in few days.

 ## Talk and slides
 A video presentation of our work is available [here](https://www.youtube.com/watch?v=369mXo2W-Cg).